JairusSW/W/README.md

 - Find yourself using `/*` and `*/` to knock out shitcode?
 Use `nah, stop that` and `continue here`!
 - Need a cron job?
 Just spawn an NPC instead with `spawn npc called bob rn`
 - At W, we decide to have a different flavor just for the stanley girls!
 Now includes words like `slayy`, `yass`, `queen`, and `ick`!
+- Get bored on the job?
+Utilize W's full use of emojis!
 ## Frickin awesome examples

 You a boomer or millenial?
 Check out our WSV english translation (W Standard Version) [here](/translations/WSB.md)